ritza-co/CodeCapsules/serverlessFirstSteps/Functionality-to-your-web-application/website_functionality_CodeCapsules_tut.md

-# Adding functionality to your web-application: Setting up Stripe Checkout and Email Subscription with Flask and Code Capsules
+# Adding Functionality to Your Web Application: Setting up Stripe Checkout and Email Subscription with Flask and Code Capsules

-## Todays goal
+## What We'll Cover

-Constructing a frontend for your web-application is the first step towards providing an interactive user experience.
-The next step is building a working backend - making your web-application functional.
+Constructing a frontend for your web application is the first step towards providing an interactive user experience.
+The next step is building a working backend, or, making your web application functional.
+Buttons are nice to have, but it's more interesting to have those buttons do something.
 That's what we'll focus on today.

 Through a step-by-step process, we'll develop this functionality.
-At the end of this tutorial, we'll have produced a web-application allowing users to buy products through [Stripe Checkout](https://stripe.com/payments/checkout) (a tool for creating a "checkout" process for products) and subscribe to an email list with help from the [Mailgun](https://www.mailgun.com/ ) email API service.
+We'll use [Flask](https://flask.palletsprojects.com/en/1.1.x/) and a frontend template to create a web application that allows users to buy products through [Stripe Checkout](https://stripe.com/payments/checkout) (a tool for creating a "checkout" process for products) and subscribe to an email list with help from the [Mailgun](https://www.mailgun.com/ ) email API service.

+Then, we'll host the web application on Code Capsules so people around the world can buy your product and subscribe to your email list.

 ## Requirements

-To work on this project, make sure to have:
+To successfully complete this project, we'll need:

-- A text editor (like [Sublime](www.sublimetext.com) or [VSCode](https://code.visualstudio.com/)).
+- A text editor (like [Sublime](www.sublimetext.com) or [VSCode](https://code.visualstudio.com/)) installed.
 - [Python 3.XX+](https://www.python.org/downloads/) installed.
 - [Virtualenv](https://pypi.org/project/virtualenv/) installed.
 - [Git](https://git-scm.com/) installed and a [GitHub](https://github.com/) account.
 - A [Code Capsules](www.codecapsules.io) account.

-## Setting up the frontend
+## Setting Up the Frontend

 We'll use the [laurel](https://cruip.com/laurel/) frontend template from https://cruip.com to add our functionality to.
-This template is perfect for our project - we'll only need to make a few modifications to it.
-Download this template.
-After downloading laurel, follow these steps:
+This template is perfect for our project – there is already an email subscription box that just needs to be implemented, and, with a few modifications, we'll implement a "Buy Now" button.

+After downloading the laurel template:

 1. Create a directory named `project`.

 2. Within the `project` directory, create a sub-directory named `templates`.

-3. Open the laurel template and extract the files within the `laurel` directory into the `templates` subdirectory.
+3. Open the downloaded template and extract the files within the `laurel` directory into the `templates` subdirectory.

-View the template by opening the `index.html` file in the `templates` sub-directory.
-We'll add Stripe Checkout functionality to the first "Early access" button and email subscription functionality to the second "Early access" button (located at the bottom of the template).
+You can view the template by opening the `index.html` file in the `templates` subdirectory.
+We'll change the first "Early access" button to "Buy Now" and implement Stripe Checkout functionality for it.

-The "Early access" button text doesn't make sense for our project - let's fix that.

-### Editing the template - changing button text
+Then we'll change the second "Early access" button at the bottom of the template to "Subscribe", and implement the email subscription functionality for it.

+First, let's change the "Early access" button texts.

+### Modifying the "Early Access" Text

-Start by changing the first "Early access" button to "Buy Now".
+We'll start with changing the first "Early access" button to "Buy Now".
 Open the `index.html` file in a text editor.

 Find the line

 ```html
 <div class="hero-cta"><a class="button button-shadow" href="#">Learn more</a><a class="button button-primary button-shadow" href="#">Early access</a></div>